-You can see the mosaics at the museum that survived from Justinian’s era.
+Things to see in the Mosaic Museum today is from the Justinian period.
 These mosaics have a feel of the Ancient Age as the impact of Christianity wasn’t visible on the art back then.
 And these mosaics are regarded as some of the most important works from the Classical Roman art.

 Some other monuments from Justinian’s era, such as Basilica Cistern, Hagia Sophia, and Little Hagia Sophia (formerly known as the Church of Sergius and Bacchus) are also nearby the museum and can be visited on the same day.

 Great Palace Mosaic Museum Entry Fee